projectatomic/atomic/docs/atomic-run.1.md

 These defaults are suggested values for your container images.

+`atomic run` will set the following environment variables for use in the command:

+**NAME**
-atomic will replace the NAME and IMAGE fields with the name and image specified via the command,  NAME will be replaced with IMAGE if it is not specified.
-Additionally, atomic will pass in the LOGDIR, DATADIR, CONFDIR, NAME, and IMAGE environment variables (with NAME defaulting to IMAGE if not set).
+  The name specified via the command.
+NAME will be replaced with IMAGE if it is not specified.

+**IMAGE**
+  The name and image specified via the command.

+**SUDO_UID**
+  The `SUDO_UID` environment variable.
+This is useful with the docker `-u` option for user space tools.
+If the environment variable is not available, the value of `/proc/self/loginuid` is used.

+**SUDO_GID**
+  The `SUDO_GID` environment variable.
+This is useful with the docker `-u` option for user space tools.
+If the environment variable is not available, the default GID of the value for `SUDO_UID` is used.
+If this value is not available, the value of `/proc/self/loginuid` is used.

 # OPTIONS:
 **--help**